MichalHimer/DataGuard/README.md

 # DataGuard
-New revolutionary app made by CypherTech to change the way how you secure your personal and financial inforation!!
+New revolutionary app made by CypherTech to change the way how you secure your personal and financial information!!